Fluid Typography

 Last updated

-in the font-size property, allowing text to scale dynamically based on the viewport size.
-By adopting a type scale ratio, we can ensure smooth, consistent typography that maintains visual harmony across different screen sizes without guesswork.
+function in the font-size property, allowing text to scale dynamically with the viewport.
+And by applying a type scale ratio, we can maintain smooth, harmonious typography across screen sizes without guesswork.

 Body